Skip to Main Content

 Storage Device

-We prefer USB flash drive or hard drive, but also accept devices such as CD and DVD as well as floppy disks and other obsolete media.
-We recommend using a storage device if donating large quantities or media files including photographs and video.
+We prefer USB flash drive or a hard drive, but also accept devices such as CD and DVD as well as floppy disks and other obsolete media.
+We recommend using a hard drive if donating large quantities of media files, including photographs and video.

 Electronic Delivery

-We accept files via email and BOX.
-If using BOX, we will create the folder for you.
+We accept files via email, BOX, and Google Drive.
+If using BOX or Google Drive, we will create the folder for you.